Celayix Home » How to Handle a Toxic Work Environment

 Don’t let office gossip distract you from your task, and especially don’t join the conversation.”
 Spreading gossip is one of the quickest ways to damage confidence among coworkers.
 Nobody wants to be vulnerable and open in that setting because everyone is afraid that information would be leaked and used against them later.

-Our advice to employers
+Our advice to employers on avoiding a toxic work environment

 While toxic work environments can be the consequence of a variety of circumstances, they are typically the product of bad leadership and individuals who maintain the culture.
 It begins from the very top.
 Respect, Integrity, Authenticity, Appreciation, Empathy, and Trust must be demonstrated by leaders.